colecpickett/colecpickett.github.io/_projects/I.S.E.F./index.md

 - Using CFD to design an optimized inlet and nozzle geometry
 - Developing a lighter, more aerodynamic cathode by electroplating carbon-coated SLA prints

-{% include image-gallery.html images="future-design-cad.jpeg, future-cathode.jpeg" height="400" %}
+{% include image-gallery.html images="future-design-cad.png, future-cathode.jpg, electroplate-design.png" height="400" %}